kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ### Kind

-Also, in order to setup a cluster we can use a tool called [kind](https://kind.sigs.k8s.io/) which makes it easy to create a delete Kubernetes clusters and nodes for our development.
+Also, in order to setup a cluster we can use a tool called [kind](https://kind.sigs.k8s.io/) which makes it easy to create and delete Kubernetes clusters and nodes for our development.
+When using kind the nodes are running as docker containers instead of VMs in the cloud.

 ```sh
 go install sigs.k8s.io/kind@v0.24.0